AdelNoroozi/Pizzami/README.md

 - PostgreSQL is used as the database for this project.
 The PostgreSQL's full-text-search tools are used in this project for better search results.
 To do so, a PostgreSQL extension called pg_trgm is needed.
 The process of its installation is handled through a migration file inside the core app (pizzami/core/migrations/0001_install_pg_trgm.py).
 The package will be installed when running the django migrate command and there is no need for manual installation of this extension inside the database.

 - Redis is used for caching some frequently used APIs in this project.

+- Mongodb is used for storing normal user's custom profile data.
+Since the custom profile data can contain any information from a field that the users want to share about themselves, these data's structure can be in any given format, so the Mongodb is used as a noSQL database for this purpose.

 - The drf_spectacular package is used for documentation of this project.
 It generates a great UI for working with APIs and also provides the whole authentication functionalities.
 This UI is accessible inside the base url of the project after running it.
 Defining these docmentations is done inside the files found in the documentations directory of each app.
 Request body structure for POST requests, possible respones, parameters & query parameters are described inside the swagger UI for most of the APIs.